 AptDeco

 AptDeco makes selling furniture insanely easy by handling everything for you.
-Our pricing tool suggests the best selling price based on your item’s condition and retail value, we curate every listing to make it appealing to buyers, our professional team handles scheduling online, then picks up and disassembles items at no extra charge, and transactions are done entirely online (aka no cash + your personal info won’t be shared).
+From the start, our free pricing tool suggests the best selling price for your item, and we curate your listing to give it the best shot with buyers.
+Because of this, items usually move quickly on the site.
+Once you make the sale, scheduling is done online and facilitated by us, then our white glove delivery team picks up and disassembles your item at no extra charge.
+Plus, transactions happen entirely online (aka no cash + your personal info won’t be shared).

 Good for